Kenan Atik

-Kenan Atik (born 20 May 1965) is a Turkish professional football manager and former player, who both played an coached Denizlispor.
+Kenan Atik (born 20 May 1965) is a Turkish professional football manager and former player, who both played for and coached Denizlispor.
 He played as a midfielder during his playing career.

 Professional career

 Arik spent his early career with Denizlispor in the amateur leagues in Turkey, and had stints with Sivasspor, Nazilli Belediyespor, Torbalispor and Gümüşlerspor thereafter.

 Managerial career

 After retiring as a footballer, Atik returned to Denizlispor as a youth coach in 1999.
 He had a brief stint as the manager of the amateur side Yeşilköyspor.
 He returned to Denizlispor as an assistant manager, and had various stints as their interim manager.
 On 1 December 2020, he was named their interim manager once more in the Süper Lig as Robert Prosinečki was sacked.